draga79/NotiMail/README.md

 **Development is ongoing, and the project is in the early alpha stage - things may break!**

 Stay connected without the constant drain on your battery.
-Introducing **NotiMail** - the future of server-side email notifications using the renowned `ntfy` service!
+Introducing **NotiMail** - the future of server-side email notifications supporting multiple push providers!

 Mobile devices often use IMAP IDLE, maintaining a persistent connection to ensure real-time email notifications.
 Such continuous connections rapidly consume battery power.
 The modern era demanded a smarter, more energy-efficient solution.
 Meet NotiMail.